uve12/Nexus-testnet2/README.md

 # Nexus-testnet2
-Full guide to Nexus testnet2 and app deployment.
+Full guide to Nexus testnet2 Cli node.

 Unlock the Power of Verifiable Computation